Webinar

 Emily Hopps

-Emily Hopps is the Division Head for SGH’s Building Technology group in Waltham, MA.
+Emily Hopps is the Executive Principal for SGH’s Building Technology East region.
 She has experience in design, investigation, evaluation, restoration, commissioning, and construction administration of historic and contemporary buildings.
 She specializes in design of building enclosure systems, including waterproofing, cladding, windows and curtain walls, and roofing.
 Emily also leads SGH’s Flooring, Paint, and Coatings practice and has wide experience in the design, failure investigation, and repair of a variety of flooring finishes and coatings.

 Ryan Upp